My back hurts when I sleep on my back

 How to reduce strain on your lower back

-Check the type of distortion
+Check your type of distortion

 STEP

-Check the type of distortion
+Check your type of distortion

 STEP